WordPress Glossary Plugin (CMTG) - Getting Started - Use Case - Creating Glossary in Multiple Non-English Languages

 Back to User Guides

-Note: This guide covers features from the Pro version of the WordPress Glossary plugin - This document uses eCommerce version 3.9.8.
+Note: This guide covers features from the Ecommerce version of the WordPress Glossary plugin - This document uses version 3.9.8.

-Some features are only present in Pro+ and are marked as such.
+Some features are also present in Pro+ and are marked as such.

 Introduction